eminaydin/Football-App/README.md

 ## Contact

-Created by @eminaydin - feel free to contact me for inquiries!
+Created by [@eminaydin] - feel free to contact me for any inquiries!

 ## Copyrights